When your home experiences a plumbing failure, it can damage carpet, drywall, appliances, and stored personal possessions.

 At Restore of the Heartland, we are experts in fixing your home's flooding damage.
 We offer free water damage quotes to all homeowners in our Kansas service area.
 To schedule your free, no-obligation quote, call or e-mail us today!

-We proudly serve Salina, Emporia, Topeka, surrounding areas such as Fort Riley, Abilene, Junction City, Mcpherson, and nearby.
+We proudly serve Salina, Emporia, Topeka, Fort Riley, Abilene, Junction City, Mcpherson, and nearby Kansas.

 our service area